ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/02_5FWJ_apo/mdp/README.md

 - These files define the simulation protocol but do not contain coordinates or topology information.
 - Structure and topology files required for the full workflow are stored in the sibling `structures/` and `topology/` directories.
+- The internal label `apo` is retained in folder and file names for workflow continuity.
+- In the manuscript, this system is described as **5FWJ metal-depleted**, not as a fully characterized biochemical apo enzyme state.